 The Radiologic Technology program is accredited by the Joint Review Committee on Education in Radiologic Technology (JRCERT; 20 N. Wacker Drive, Suite 2850, Chicago, IL 60606; Telephone 313-704-5300; Fax 423-304-5304; E-mail email@example.com).

 January 5th* - March 1st*

 *See Information/Application packet for exact calendar dates, which vary from year to year

 The Radiologic Technology (RADT) program is a 24-month long program that prepares and qualifies graduates to become nationally registered by the American Registry of Radiologic Technologists (ARRT; www.arrt.org).
 Didactic, laboratory and clinical training includes operation of general and fluoroscopic radiographic equipment, exposing and processing images, radiation safety, positioning patients, ethics and clinical patient care.
 Graduates will have obtained California fluoroscopic and venipuncture training within the program.
 Starting in 2015, all ARRT candidates must possess an associate degree or higher (in any field or area), in addition to the successful completion of the 24-month program, in order to be eligible to sit for the ARRT exam.
 Currently, the admissions selection process is lottery based.
 For more information, be sure to carefully read the Information/Application packet and Frequently Asked Questions, provided in the side links.

-For Information Session dates and times: Allied Health
+For Information Session dates and times, click here: Allied Health

 The program is in the process of developing advanced modality training for ARRT post-primary certifications in the following areas.
 Programs that are almost ready for offering have a TBA date next to them.
 Any new information will be posted here.